ArashAh/version_control_workshop/part-1.md

     git log --oneline
     ```

-### Use RStudio, VS Code or Any Other Code Editor
+## Use RStudio / VS Code / any other IDE

 15. **Start fresh in the IDE**

-    Delete the local repo cloned in Step 5.
+    - Delete the local repo cloned in Step 5.

 16. **Clone using the IDE**

-    - In RStudio: Go to File > New Project > Version Control > Git, paste the repo URL and create the project.
+    - In RStudio: Go to `File > New Project > Version Control > Git`, paste the repo URL, choose a directory and create the project.
-    - In VS Code: cnrtl+shift+p > Clone from GitHub, paste the repo URL and hit enter
+    - In VS Code: open a folder, then `ctrl+shift+p >Clone > Clone from GitHub`, paste the repo URL and hit enter
     - Verify the clone

 17. **Edit in IDE and push changes:**